dezanidesign/Portfolio-Site-V1/README.md

   However despite not getting everything I wanted done I'm still very pleased with the site.

+  The background image I created in Photoshop using mostly the brush tool.

   Because I don't have much web portfolio work yet I used my motion graphics showreel as the primary portfolio piece.